Key2Consulting/PowerSync/README.md

 $x = $obj.WriteMe           # still 456
 ```
 ## Connections
-Extracting data from a source first requires a connection.
 Connections define all of the required information required to establish a connection to a source or target system.
-Connections are persisted in the repository, only need to be created once, and then referenced by name downstream.
+Connections are persisted in the repository, only need to be created once, and then referenced by name in downstream functions.

 Connections definitions are fairly generic and platform agnostic.
 The specific properties required to establish a connection to a data system depend on the provider of a connection, but most providers support the notion of a Connection String.